iliyesku/SearchInShatabrick/README.md

 2. Find a player online and press "finger down"

-3. Switch to your browser by pressing Alt+Tab
+3. Switch to your browser by pressing Alt+Tab (if necessary)

 4. View player's statistics

 5. Press "finger up" (optional)

+The program tested on Windows 7, Steam + Revora